nestorrivers/Portfolio/README.md

 The original system is no longer available as a public project, so this portfolio documents selected aspects of the engineering work through reconstructed case studies and representative implementations.

-#### MFA & Context-Aware Authentication

-One of the security systems I designed and implemented was a multi-factor authentication and access-control system combining:

-* Email-based authentication tokens
-* Time-limited authentication challenges
-* Approved login locations
-* User-specific working schedules
-* Location-based access policies
-* Manager approval for exceptional login attempts

-The system used the user's location at login and compared it against locations authorised for that user, typically their workplace locations plus an optional personal location.

-Users also had their normal working hours stored as part of their account configuration.
-A login attempt outside those hours could trigger an approval workflow in which the user's direct manager was notified and asked to authorise the exceptional login.

-The design therefore combined authentication with contextual access-control policies rather than treating a successful username/password combination as sufficient evidence that a login should be permitted.

-A detailed case study and a sanitised portfolio implementation are being prepared separately.

 **Areas demonstrated:**